Tips for Cleaning Up Your U-M Google Account

 Once you have deleted files, they will be sent to the shared drive’s Trash.
 Files in Trash will be automatically deleted after 30 days.
 However, files in Trash still count against the shared drive’s storage limit, so it is recommended that you empty the Trash after deleting them.
 Remember, only Managers can permanently delete data in Trash.

-To permanently delete individual files from Trash:
+To permanently delete files from Trash:

 Review membership and permissions